Updated:

 Isolation; Pip’s lack of freedom is his Isolation.
 He is a child of two worlds: poverty and wealth.
 Unfortunately, he struggles to reconcile both by attempting to please all of them; in the end, he fails, and in that failure lays his isolation.
 He still has a connection with his past, but the social barrier erected by his present stops him from it.
 He is guilty for it as much as he feels obliged to act according to his class.
 Ultimately, deep down he belongs in neither world and therefore remains isolated and lonely in the ground in between.
 But it’s not only through the characters that Dickens manages to push his story forward and explore his themes.
 He also does this through other literary devices such as motifs and symbols.

-By comparing characters with inanimate objects, Joe likens the social classes to the different types of metals that various metalsmiths use in their businesses: “one man’s a blacksmith, and one’s a whitesmith, and one’s a goldsmith, and one’s a coppersmith; divisions among such must come, and have to be met as they come” (Landow).
+By comparing characters with inanimate objects, Joe likens the social classes to the different types of metals that various metalsmiths use in their businesses: “One man’s a blacksmith, and one’s a whitesmith, and one’s a goldsmith, and one’s a coppersmith; divisions among such must come and have to be met as they come” (Landow).
 This is a reflection of Joe’s understanding of the relations of different social classes.

-Also, Joe tells Pip “you shall never see me in these clothes” (Landow).
+Also, Joe tells Pip “You shall never see me in these clothes” (Landow).
 ‘Clothes’ here has been used as a symbol of social class.
 While Pip’s clothes may be grand, reflecting his social class, Joe’s clothes, which also reflect his blacksmithing life, have no place in Pip’s environment.
 Having differentiated his world against Pip’s, and accepting that those worlds cannot relate, Joe now offers never to be seen in the ‘clothes’ again (Landow).
-This, as already discussed above, does not mean that he is going to change his dressing; it only means that he is going to stick with his world and leave Pip alone in his other world.
+This, as already discussed above, does not mean that he is going to change his dress; it only means that he is going to stick with his world and leave Pip alone in his other world.

 Conclusion

 At this point, one is almost bound to feel sorry for Joe.
-Joe speaks without fear or favor for Pip; he says it as he sees it.
+Joe speaks without fear or favour for Pip; he says it as he sees it.
 He exudes the feeling that he knows what he is talking about, he is decided and does not feel sorry for himself; he has simply made a choice.
 Between him and Pip, it is the latter that one is likely to feel sorry for because despite all his wealth and high social class he seems confused.
 He is undecided and seems to be caught in a place he doesn’t want to be.
 By running after Joe, Pip exposes his sorry position.

 In the end, Joe is a proud, smart poor man who knows himself well and doesn’t need anybody’s sympathy.
 But Pip is a confused rich man who doesn’t understand himself and his relation to others.
 He keeps slipping from one character to the other and begs for sympathy from whoever can offer it.